ChicoState/UX-BilliardsTrainer/phaseIII/README.md

 ## Findings

+### Usability Study
+We had availability for six appointments for the usability test.
+We ended up having five potential users sign up to take the test but only four showed up.
+This put us below the ideal lowest sample number which was five user tests.

+### Introduction

+Each of the four user participants either read the consent form or had it read to them.
+After each user provided us with signatures, we proceeded to give a brief breakdown of the nature of the tasks that they were to carry out.

+### Background

+!!!
+We found that most of our participants have had experience with learning a new sport in the past.
+Every participant had experience playing pool as well, with every user having played within the last half year.
+The most popular spot to play at was at a bar while some user would prefer to play at a home table.
 !!!
 For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

 ## Conclusions